karask/settings/readme.txt

   . install megasync (mega.io)
   . get gpg key and insert to machine (pass is ready but requires mega)

-- setup git and bitbucket auth to connect

-- run 00-05, 10 scripts to setup environments
+- run 00-05 scripts to setup environments